Shansgupta/MultipleDiseasePrediction/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---
+## 📄 License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+---
 ## 📧 Contact

 Shantanu Gupta - [shantigupta908@gmail.com](shantigupta908@gmail.com)